kkalass/chat-browser/README.md

-# Chat Analyzer UI
+# Chat Browser

 A web-based tool for exploring AI-analyzed chat data through an intuitive three-column interface.
 Browse clusters, groups, and individual messages with advanced filtering and context expansion.

 ## Overview

-Chat Analyzer UI provides a visual interface for exploring pre-analyzed chat room data.
+Chat Browser provides a visual interface for exploring pre-analyzed chat room data.
 The tool uses AI-generated clusters and groups to organize conversations into meaningful topics, making it easy to navigate large chat histories and understand discussion themes.

 **Note:** This is a rapid prototype developed through collaborative coding with AI assistance.
 While functional, you may encounter some UI sluggishness when working with large datasets.
 We appreciate your patience and understanding!